samirelanduk/atomium/docs/source/overview.rst

     >>> pdb.model
     <Model (3431 atoms)>

-The ``PdbModel`` class is an atomic structure (i.e. it inherits from ``AtomicStructure``) which means you can get certain atomic properties directly from the model, such as mass, empirical formula, and the atoms themselves:
+The PdbModel class is an atomic structure (i.e. it inherits from :py:class:`.AtomicStructure`) which means you can get certain atomic properties directly from the model, such as mass, empirical formula, and the atoms
+themselves:

     >>> pdb.model.get_mass()
     20630.8656